What Will You Study

 - From Bede to Becket: The Cult of Saints in Earlier Medieval England, c.600-1200

-- Mapping Terra Incognita: Travel and Exploration of the Americas and the Pacific 1492-1794
+- Mapping Terra Incognita: Travel and Exploration in The Atlantic and Pacific Worlds 1492-1642

 - Hermits and Reformers: The Monastic Revolution c.1080-1150